cxzczxzc/example-service-hardening/gcs.md

+**Note**: This is an example repo to demonsrtrate what service hardening requirements look like.
+Do not use this.

 # Security Hardening Guidelines - Google Cloud Storage

 This document describes the security requirements involved in performing service enablement for GCS.